jtupayachi/FL_IoT_Network/README.md

 --->📂client<---
 <!-- 📜CustomNumpyClient.py: Inhered class with hadny function for federated client. -->

-📜centralized.py: Run a deep learning model using a complete dataset.
+📜centralized.py: Runs a deep learning model using a complete dataset.

 📜datasplit.py: Builts in two operation modes for data generation (Dirichlet Distribution).